twilio-labs/about/README.md

 - [plugin-flex-outbound-dialpad](https://github.com/twilio-labs/plugin-flex-outbound-dialpad) _Sample Twilio Flex plugin for a dialpad solution that allows for conferencing and supervisor monitor_
 - [open-pixel-art](https://github.com/twilio-labs/open-pixel-art) _A collaborative pixel art project to teach people how to contribute to open-source_

+## Initiatives

+- __Hacktoberfest 2019__: Twilio Labs is participating of Hacktoberfest 2019 giving away swag.
+You can learn more in our [blog post](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).

 ## Code of Conduct